On the Bondi accretion of a self-interacting complex scalar field: EFT of the complex scalar

 \section{EFT of the complex scalar}

 The connection between the complex scalar model and $P(X)$ models reveals itself in the regime of a slowly varying modulus field.
 When we can treat derivatives of the modulus as small perturbations, we can derive an effective field theory (EFT) for the phase field.
-This procedure, developed in~\cite{Aoki:2021ffc}, is outlined in this section.
+We first give this procedure, also considered in~\cite{Aoki:2021ffc}, for arbitrary potentials, and then apply it to the quartic potential of interest here.